typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/guide/testing.md

 [Testing Guides]: https://guides.emberjs.com/release/testing/

-When working with TypeScript in Ember tests, there are a few differences in your experience, and there are
+When working with TypeScript in Ember tests, there are a few differences in your experience, and there are also differences in how you should handle testing app code vs. addon code.

-##  Differences

-### App tests
+## App tests

 One major difference when working with TypeScript in *app* code is that once your app is fully converted, there are a bunch of kinds of tests you just don't need to write any more: things like testing bad inputs to functions.
 We'll use an admittedly silly and contrived example here, an `add` function to add two numbers together, so that we can focus on the differences between JavaScript and TypeScript, rather than getting hung up on the details of this particular function.